Chris Haslam (skateboarder): Career

 Haslam's first ever magazine cover photograph was for the publication, Concrete Powder—the photograph was taken at the University of British Columbia (UBC).
-Haslam head was shaved in the image, and he is executing an ollie, a trick in which the skateboard is elevated by manipulating the skateboard deck with the feet only.
+Haslam's head was shaved in the image, and he is executing an ollie, a trick in which the skateboard is elevated by manipulating the skateboard deck with the feet only.

 Following his promotion to professional status, Haslam received his first signature skateboard model and described the design process in a magazine interview with the SBC Skateboard magazine:

 I had two at the same time.
 One was the rocker dude, who was all white, with pink and blue and had spandex pants on and Van Halen tee ...
 Then there was another one—the Grizzly Haslam.
 My friend Mark Anderson wrote up this whole thing on why, for my first graphic, is should be the Grizzly Haslam.
 He made his own little graphic of this man with a bear and had all these photos of Grizzly Adams and a bear.
 We weren’t really feeling the board graphic on either of them so we just took one of the photos that he sent us, and it was five or 10 minutes before we had to send it in, so it was like "Shit, what are we going to do?"
 So we just put it on there, and we had this crazy photo of my face that we shot on there and it looked Photoshopy.
 I think that was one of my best boards that I ever had, it was pretty sick.

 By 1998, Chris rode for the Boarding House, a skate shop in Vancouver BC run by strong skating locals John Raimondo and Jeff Logan.

 Once it opened in October 1998, Chris spent a lot of time honing his many skills at the Richmond skatepark, just outside Vancouver near the airport, YVR.
 Essentially, this became his home park, and he quickly gained friends, fans (kids) and kudos, as he immediately became the dominant skater (and ambassador) at this half street and half transition park.